-- (2) The fair value evaluation technology of financial instruments measured by fair value The fair value of derivatives is priced by public quotation.
-When the public quotation cannot be obtained, the fair value of the contract is calculated based on the spot exchange rate and exchange points on the respective maturity dates. - (3) The merged company did not have any fair value level transfer from January 1 to December 31, 2021 and 2020. - (4) List of changes in the Level 3
+(2) The fair value evaluation technology of financial instruments measured by fair value The fair value of derivatives is priced by public quotation.
+When the public quotation cannot be obtained, the fair value of the contract is calculated based on the

+- (3) The merged company did not have any fair value level transfer from January 1 to

+- December 31, 2022 and 2021.

+- (4) List of changes in the Level 3